 Lightning is a consistent and significant weather hazard that may affect sports teams and other groups while they’re enjoying the outdoors.
 In Colorado, most lightning fatalities occur in June, July and August, when more people are outdoors and thunderstorms are more prevalent.
-Within the U.S., the National Severe Storms Laboratory estimates that 100 fatalities and 400-500 injuries requiring medical treatment occur from lightning strikes each year.
+Within the United States, the National Severe Storms Laboratory estimates that 100 fatalities and 400-500 injuries requiring medical treatment occur from lightning strikes each year.
 While the probability of being struck by lightning is extremely low, the odds are significantly greater when a storm is in the area and the proper safety precautions are not followed.

 As someone in charge of outdoor activities or as a parent with children involved in outdoor activities, it is important to help educate yourself and others about the dangers of lightning so that injuries and fatalities can be prevented.
 Education begins with background information on lightning.
 Prevention should begin long before any outdoor activities take place.
 The following steps are helpful to mitigate lightning hazards.

 Designate a chain of command as to who monitors threatening weather and who makes the decision to remove people from an outdoor activity.
 An emergency plan should include planned instructions for participants as well as spectators.
 Those who are monitoring the weather should obtain a weather report each day an activity is planned.
 Be aware of potential thunderstorms that may form during an event.

 Also, be aware of National Weather Service-issued thunderstorm watches and warnings, as well as signs of thunderstorms developing nearby.
 A watch means conditions are favorable for severe weather to develop.
 A warning means that severe weather has been reported in an area.